 Mike Ginsberg, a CU student, echoed those sentiments, saying “the country is headed in the right direction where marijuana will be legal everywhere.”

-The industrially used strain of cannabis, called hemp, was brought into question by multiple speakers.
+According to drug rehab at The Source, the industrially used strain of cannabis, called hemp, was brought into question by multiple speakers.
 This product has been used for decades to create everything from paper to clothing but has not been legally grown in the United States until recently.
 Hemp used to only be eligible for import into the U.S. if it were not in a pure form.

 “The plant looks like normal cannabis,” said Wanda James, the first African American woman to own a dispensary in Colorado.
 James previously spoke during last year’s symposium, raising awareness of the racial barriers that exist within the marijuana industry and calling attention to the realities that marginalized people face in states where marijuana is still illegal.